Davy Klaassen: Inter Milan

 On 1 September 2023, Klaassen signed as a free agent for Italian club Inter Milan, on a two-year contract.
 Although still under contract with Ajax for one more year, the Dutch side amicably decided to mutually end the contract, out of respect for his career, and to easily facilitate his transfer to the Italian side.
 During his time at Inter, Klaassen made 18 appearances in all competitions, contributing to the team's victory in the 2023–24 Serie A, their 20th title.
 He left the club at the end of the season.

 Third stint at Ajax

 On 17 September 2024, Klaassen rejoined Ajax on a one-year contract.
-In February 2025 he scored his 100th official goal for Ajax in a 4-0 win over Heracles Almelo.
+On 16 February 2025, he scored his 100th official goal for Ajax in a 4–0 win over Heracles Almelo.
+He made his 400th appearance for the club in their 3–1 victory over Shelbourne in the third qualifying round of the UEFA Conference League on 6 August 2026.